-- A. The accessory unit shall clearly be subordinate in size to the single-family dwelling. - B. The accessory unit will be a complete, separate housekeeping unit that functions as a separate unit from the original unit. - C. Only one accessory unit shall be created.
-This accessory unit shall be either within the single-family dwelling or an attached accessory structure.

-- D. The owner(s) of the property on which the accessory dwelling unit is located, either within the principal single-family dwelling or in an accessory structure on the same lot, shall occupy at least one of the dwelling units on the premises except for bona fide temporary absences. - E. When the accessory dwelling unit is located within the principal single-family dwelling, the unit shall be designed so that the appearance of the building remains that of a single-family residence as much as feasibly possible.
+- (b) The accessory unit will be a complete, separate housekeeping unit that functions as a separate unit from the original unit. - (c) Only one accessory unit shall be created.
+This accessory unit shall be either within the single-family dwelling or the attached accessory structure. - (d) The lot on which the single-family house is located must meet the minimum lot size requirement and must comply with other applicable zoning requirements for its district. - (e) The owner(s) of the residence in which the accessory unit is located shall occupy at least one of the dwelling units on the premises except for bonafide temporary absences. - (f) The accessory dwelling unit shall be designed so that the appearance of the building remains that of a single family residence as much as feasibly possible.
 Where feasible, any new entrances shall be located on the side or rear of the building.
-Any exterior changes made must conform to the single-family character of the neighborhood. - F. When the accessory dwelling unit is created in an accessory structure, the exterior appearance shall be visibly compatible with the primary dwelling and the character of the neighborhood. - G. An addition to the original building is permitted, provided the addition will not alter the character of the building. - H. Parking shall be provided as required by § 300-16.11 of this bylaw.
-Parking spaces shall be located to the side or the rear of the structure, to the extent feasible. - I. A sanitarian or professional engineer, registered in the Commonwealth of Massachusetts, has certified that the existing or proposed improvements to new or existing sewage disposal systems are adequate and in accordance with 310 CMR 15.000, the State Environmental Code, Title 5. - J. The construction of any accessory apartment must be in conformity with the State Building Code.
+Any exterior changes made must conform to the single family character of the neighborhood. - (g) An addition to the original building is permitted provided that the addition does not increase the floor area or volume of the original building by more than twenty (20) percent or 600 square feet whichever is less, and the addition will not alter the character of the building. - (h) At least 1.5 off-street parking spaces per dwelling unit are available for use by the owner-occupant(s) and tenant(s).
+Parking spaces shall be located to the side or the rear of the structure, to the extent feasible.
+The maximum number of on site parking spaces shall be five. - (i) A Sanitarian or Professional Engineer, registered in the Commonwealth of Massachusetts, has certified that the existing or proposed improvements to new or existing sewage disposal systems are adequate and in accordance with 310 CMR 15.000, The State Environmental Code, Title 5. - (j) The construction of any accessory apartment must be in conformity with the State Building Code.